plewis/plewis.github.io/people.md

 selective zooplanktivory in butterfly fishes in the lab of [Peter Wainwright](https://fishlab.ucdavis.edu).
 Analisa became a Ph.D. candidate on April 13, 2023, by passing her general oral exam, and successfully defended her prospectus September 15, 2025.
+Her defense is planned for May 7, 2026.
+After graduation, she will be a postdoctoral researcher in the laboratory of [Nicola Müller](https://muellerlab.io) at the University of California, San Francisco.
 Her advisory committee comprises Paul Lewis (advisor), Elizabeth Jockush, Kent Holsinger, and Jill Wegrzyn.
 Chris Simon served as an outside member of the oral exam committee.